specify/specify7/README.md

 You will now have a specify7 directory containing the source tree.

-Note, by default, `git clone` checks out the `production` branch of Specify 7.
+Note, by default, `git clone` checks out the `main` branch of Specify 7.
 That branch contains the latest tested features and bug fixes.
 If you prefer a more stable release, you can switch to one of our tagged released.